‘We are employees like anyone else’. Polish delivery workers raise their heads

 But why the protests?
 We need to publicise this at last.
 Maybe someone will finally take an interest in our situation and influence the company, but also the law, which is full of loopholes.
 We are employees just like everyone else.
 We work on a contract basis.
 Although there is another stitch here, namely the car hire contract, from this goes most of the earnings.
 It is a solution that reduces taxes for the partners above.
 We are simply imposed such and not other conditions, it is within the car hire contract that our earnings that we drive out working as couriers are accounted for.
 However, the cars are ours, moreover, we pay the taxes ourselves, we settle individually, no one helps us with this, the couriers unanimously state.

 The workers write more about the aforementioned form of settlement in their letter: We probably won’t be revealing any secrets if we mention the third method of settlement with the courier, the vehicle rental contract.
 In this case, the courier is only obliged to pay 8.5% tax.
 Obviously, this is the most popular type of contract for couriers.
-And why-it is not hard to understand.
+And why?
+It is not difficult to understand.
 This choice is actually non-alternative.
 Because we are simply not in a position, with an income of PLN 4800 gross, to work on a contractual or B2B basis.
-Increasing working hours to 10-13 hours cannot be the normal solution to this problem.
+Increasing working hours to 10–13 hours cannot be the normal solution to this problem.
 But many couriers work this way.

 As they further add: We all want to work completely legally, in accordance with all the rules and regulations of the Polish state and the Labour Code.
 We believe that there should be a new employment and remuneration system for couriers with decent rates and all labour rights.

 In their letter, the workers refer to recent developments from the European Parliament.
 We know that the EU Council has just approved the Directive on Working via Online Platforms, we hope that there will be some good moves on this soon.
 However, presently, the rates are catastrophically low, and the continuing trend to lower them is considered completely unacceptable.
 Therefore, while understanding the difficult economic situation of the GLOVO online platform, we demand that the multiplier in the city of Poznań is already a minimum of 1.7x during the warm months and much higher in winter.
 Without any other manipulation of the order payment system, as has been the case, for example, since 08.08.2022, when the rate per kilometre and the base rate per order were lowered in exchange for which the multiplier was raised, a parameter that is constantly changing.
 This is why our wages have been steadily falling over the last few years, despite the general inflation crisis, price increases and wage increases in all areas of work.
-Our demand is quite modest, because we understand all the economic difficulties of GLOVO, but we also encourage the understanding of the couriers.
+Our demand is quite modest because we understand all the economic difficulties of GLOVO, but we also encourage the understanding of the couriers.

 However, as they then add: ‘From what we can currently see, once our protests started, GLOVO representatives immediately started the unscheduled recruitment and activation of new delivery workers.
 Is this an adequate and good way to solve the problem and treat the workers with dignity?